Introduction

 Cash Income

-• Average Cash Income on UK farms in 2022 was £77,300 per farm.
+• Average Cash Income on farms was £102,100 per farm.

 What is Cash Income?